adafruit/makecode-newsletter/_drafts/2019-09-09-welcome-to-the-makecode-newsletter.md

 [BKLYN Fashion Academy Class of 2019 Shines at Runway Show](https://bklyner.com/bklyn-fashion-academy-class-of-2019-shines-at-runway-show/) - wearable technology sponsored by Microsoft’s MakeCode.

+Microsoft researchers teamed up with designers at the Brooklyn Public Library’s BKLYN Fashion Academy to enhance the storytelling power of their garments using custom-made plug-and-play microcontroller technology.
+The collaboration culminated in a fashion show on May 3 at the Brooklyn Public Library’s Central Library in New York City.
+The tech was the first application of Project Alava, which aims to lower the barriers of entry to programming by creating microcontroller-based systems that are easy to construct, code and debug.
+Alava leverages the open-source framework powering Microsoft MakeCode and the bus-based communication protocol JACDAC.

 ## Educator spotlight - Lufkin Independent School District: Project based learning with Microsoft MakeCode

 [![Lufkin Independent School District](http://img.youtube.com/vi/rcpAA59Pppo/0.jpg)](http://www.youtube.com/watch?v=rcpAA59Pppo "Lufkin Independent School District")